What to pack in a nappy bag

 What to look for in a nappy bag

 • Does it have bottle storage?
-Built-in, insulated, bottle compartments will keep expressed or formula milk fresh (cool?), ready for the next time they’re ready for a feed.
+Built-in and insulated bottle compartments will keep expressed or formula milk at the right temperature ready for the next time they’re ready for a feed when you’re out and about.
 If your go-to changing bag doesn’t have insulated bottle storage, we’ve got you.
 Shop our insulated bottle bags here.

 • Does it have a dirty nappy compartment?
 If you can’t throw away dirty nappies immediately (believe us, it happens), you’ll want to keep them separate from their clean clothes and other essentials.